 Biodiesel Turbidity reduction using the hydrogel bed

 The biodiesel synthetized by the research group was used on an experiment to evaluate the hidrogel bed capacity of reducing the fuel turbidity.
 Turbidity is a way to measure the presence of free water (Pangetsu and Stanfel, 2009) and an important quality parameter for fuel commercialization.
 For producing turbid biodiesel, 3 wt% of distilled water was added to the biofuel and mixed using an Ultra Turrax disperser (IKA, model T65 digital) for 30 min, at 4000 rpm.
 The Haze scale (ASTM D4176, 2022) was used to determine the turbidity.
 This emulsion was fed into the hydrogel column, and the outlet stream had its water content and turbidity determined.
 Then, after regenerating the hydrogel and slightly swelling it using 0.12 g H2O/g hydrogel, the same experiment was repeated in duplicate, to evaluate how the hydrogel swelling due to water adsorption (expected at continuous processes, after a sufficient operational period) affects the water removal capacity.
+Biodiesel was chosen instead of diesel for this experiment for being more hydrophilic, what makes water removal more challenging and results in a higher water content at the outlet stream.
+This higher water content is expected to make the differences in results between the experiments easier to perceive.

 Effects of flow rate and temperature on water removal from diesel